m0wer/rssfilter/README.md

 # RSS filter

+RSS feeds recommendation system based on user read articles.
+Replaces the feed URLs with the backend URL and uses the backend to filter out unwanted items and track user read articles.
+Uses LLM embeddings and machine learning to recommend similar articles.

 This is a simple RSS filter that filters out unwanted items from an RSS feed.
 It is written in Python and uses the `feedparser` library to parse the feed.

+It works by tracking the users read articles, computing their embeddings, clusyering them, and then recommending similar articles from the feed.
+It also includes random articles from the feed to allow for discovery of new topics.
+This starts working only after a user has read a few articles (10 by default).

+Embedding models allow for a new era of recommendation systems, where a large user base is not required, since recommendations are based on the content of the articles, not on other users behavior.:w

 ## Dependencies